youben11/simplesearch/README.md

 ## Usage

-Simple users will only find two function calls usefull, `add_file_to_index()` and `search_keyword()`, those two will allow you to build the index of your documents as well as searching using a list of keywords.
+Simple users will only find two function calls useful, `add_file_to_index()` and `search_keyword()`, those two will allow you to build the index of your documents as well as searching using a list of keywords.

 #### Note